gtsli/grocery_e-receipt/approaches/README.md

 # LSTM Approach

-This approach to understand receipt mappings involves the use of an LSTM (Long Short-Term Memory) model.
+All files for the LSTM approach are located in `/approaches/LSTM/`.
+This approach to understand receipt mappings involves the use of an LSTM (Long Short-Term Memory) model. **Note:** Please look at the supporting document for why we chose this algorithm and how this algorithm works fundamentally.
 Currently, there are too many classifications for this classifier to be trained on.
 The current model has not been tested yet, but has 90% train accuracy on 50k labels.
-LSTM_generator.ipynb was an attempt to train on all of our data but is still being tested.
+LSTM_generator.ipynb was an attempt to train on all of our data by training on the fly with a generator but is still being tested and is not functional.

 ## Running